 Ryanair to cut Budapest routes in airport fees row

-BUDAPEST (Reuters) - Ryanair will cut the number of routes it operates from Budapest by a third next year, the budget airline said on Thursday, as it seeks to wrestle favourable conditions from the airport operator.
+BUDAPEST, Nov 22 (Reuters) - Budget airline Ryanair is to cut the number of routes it operates from Budapest by a third from next year, it said on Thursday, in reaction to an increase in airport charges.

-The move, which the airline said could still be reversed, comes months after Ryanair set up a base at Budapest following the collapse of Hungary's national airline Malev.
+The move comes just months after Ryanair set up a base at Budapest following the collapse of Hungary's national airline Malev.

-Chief Executive Michael O'Leary said the cuts would be made after airport operator Hochtief HOTGn.DE raised its user charges.
+Chief Executive Michael O'Leary, who has said financial problems among flag carriers in Europe offers a major growth opportunity, said the cuts would be made after airport operator, Hochtief raised its user charges.

 "The strange logic of Budapest (airport) and Hochtief seems to be, 'we have less traffic so we charge the existing traffic more'.
 That recipe is doomed to failure," O'Leary told reporters at a news conference in the Hungarian capital.